valango/AdventOfCode_2021/README.md

 * `day 11:` Simulations are fun!
 Some code from day09 was reusable today.
 * `day 12:` Seemingly simple 🤓.
 * `day 13:` That was fun!
+* `day 14:` Damn, I was barely able to steal some time for AOC today!
+The puzzle was fun, simple simulation resulted in 💥 explosion on part 2 and the correct solution was of less code than the initial part 1 😎!

 ## Track record